Nixtla/popol-vuh/GeneralDefinitions.md

 3. **(1-hour) Technical interview panel with the team**: You'll meet with several team members for a deep dive into your technical knowledge and problem-solving approach.
 To prepare, review the key skills listed in the job description and be ready to discuss your project work and past experiences in detail.

 We can move very fast.

+Def Apply: To apply for this role, please send a cover email and your resume to *ops@nixtla.io*

 Def Benefits:
 In addition to offering a competitive salary and best-in-class equity, we want to ensure every team member has the tools they need to work to the best of their ability.
 To that end: